 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The PLANET Barcode format makes it possible to code only numbers, in principle either 12 or 14.
+The PLANET Barcode format makes it possible to code only digits characters (0-9), in principle numbers with 12 or 14 digits.
 It contains 4 parts: the type of mail, a sender code, some tracking / marketing codes, a control character.

 Each digit is coded in 5 bits, represented by short (= 0) or long (= 1) bars.
 The PLANET correspondence table is: